 Social Rented Housing

-- Is offered to those on the housing register, the rent will usually be well below market levels in the private sector
+- the rent will usually be well below market levels in the private sector.

 Affordable Rent Housing

-- More expensive than Social Rented Housing, but rents are usually kept within local housing allowance levels.
+- more expensive than Social Rented Housing, but rents are usually kept within Local Housing Allowance (LHA) levels.

 Low Cost Home Ownership

-- You pay a mortgage on your ownership percentage
+- You pay a mortgage on the percentage that you own.

-- You also pay rent to the Housing Association - this rent will be higher than social rents, but lower than market rents in the private-rented sector
+- You also pay rent to the Housing Association for their percentage - this rent will be higher than social rents, but lower than market rents in the private-rented sector.

-- Sometimes you will be able to buy the property outright in due course
+- Sometimes you will be able to buy the property outright after a period of time.

-- Sometimes the percentage you can buy will be restricted, to make sure some properties remain as affordable housing for the future
+- Sometimes the percentage you can buy will be restricted.
+This makes sure that some properties remain as Affordable Housing for the future.

 Equity Loan Schemes

-- More information is available on Help to Buy South West
+- More information is available on Help to Buy South.